wp-plugins/microblog-poster/readme.txt

     2. Once you are back on 'My Plurk Apps' page, click the edit button and get your *App Key and App Secret*.

-    3. Not finished yet, you need the second pair of credentials.
+    3. Not finished yet, you now need the second pair of credentials.
     On 'My Plurk Apps' page, this time click on the 'test console' button.

     4. First click on 'Get Request Token', some processing is done.